 Both Mac and PC users can use their voice to navigate around their computer and type, too.

 Individuals that have difficulty with mouse clicks can use a mouse with larger buttons, like the Bigtrack Ball Mouse shown below.
+It is available in a wireless version, too.
 Or they can use dwell click software that automatically clicks if the cursor is held in a location for a preset amount of time.
 Check out Dwell Clicker 2 for Windows or Dwell Click for Mac for this functionality.